 Early mining years

 Mining in the Mule Mountains was quite successful, and Bisbee proved to be one of the richest mineral sites in the world, producing nearly three million ounces of gold and more than eight billion pounds of copper, not to mention the silver, lead and zinc that came from these rich lands.

-By the early 1900's, driven by the booming mining industry, Bisbee had become the largest city between St. Louis and San Francisco.
-With a population of over 20,000 people by the beginning of the century, Bisbee was one of the most cultured cities in the west.
-The town is still home to the the nation’s (arguably) oldest ballfield (Warren Ballpark), Arizona’s first golf course (Turquoise Valley), and the state's first community library (Copper Queen), all dating from this period, and all still currently in operation, and open to the public.
+By the early 1900's, driven by the booming mining industry, Bisbee had become the largest city in the Arizona territory.
+With a population of over 20,000 in 1910, Bisbee was one of the most cultured cities in the west.
+The town is still home to the the nation’s (arguably) oldest ballfield (Warren Ballpark), and was the site of Arizona’s first golf course (Turquoise Valley, now an RV park).
+The state's first community library (Copper Queen) dates from this period, and is still in operation,

 Along with Bisbee's cosmopolitan character, the colorful, rough edges of the mining camp could still be found in the notorious Brewery Gulch, with its saloons and brothels.
 In its heyday, the Gulch boasted nearly 50 saloons and was considered the one of the liveliest spots in the west.
 Historic taverns still retain the rich character and boom-town flavor of this period.

 Not all of Bisbee's colorful history is rosy, however.
 The Bisbee Deportation of 1917 was not only a pivotal event in Arizona's history, but one that had an effect on labor activities throughout the country.
 The notorious anti-labor crime involved the illegal kidnapping and deportation of about 1,300 striking mine workers, their supporters, and citizen bystanders by 2,000 members of a deputized posse on July 12, 1917.